Bahrain national football team: 2004 Asian Cup

-The form of Bahrain in 2004 AFC Asian Cup was a complete stunning for many.
-In their just second appearance, Bahrain was drawn with mighty host China, neighbor Qatar and Southeast Asia's finest Indonesia.
-However, Bahrain went on undefeated at the group stage, including a famous 2–2 draw to China in Beijing, 1–1 to Qatar before trashed Indonesia 3–1 to reach the quarter-finals for the first time.
+The form of Bahrain in the Asian Cup was quite surprising.
+In their just second appearance, Bahrain was drawn with host China, neighbor Qatar, and Indonesia.
+However, Bahrain went undefeated at the group stage, including a 2–2 draw to China in Beijing, and a 1–1 draw to Qatar before they beat Indonesia 3–1 to reach the quarter-finals for the first time.
 Then, Bahrain overcame Uzbekistan on penalty shootout in the quarter-finals, having been held 2–2.
-Bahrain put up another astonishing performance against defending champions Japan, only lost 3–4 after extra time, before losing 2–4 to Iran in the third place game.
+During the semi-finals, Bahrain put up another astonishing performance against defending champions Japan, only losing 3–4 after extra time.
+The team then lost 2–4 to Iran in the third place game.
 This tournament would mark the rise of Bahrain as a serious competitor for football in Asia.

 2006 World Cup

 After Uzbekistan and Bahrain both finished third in their respective groups during the 2006 World Cup qualifiers, Bahrain entered a two-legged playoff with Uzbekistan, which they won on away goals with an aggregate score of 1–1.
 This allowed Bahrain to enter another two-legged playoff with the fourth-placed CONCACAF nation, (Trinidad and Tobago), for a spot in the World Cup.
-But a 0–1 Bahrain loss in Manama after a 1–1 draw in Port of Spain saw the CONCACAF nation go through as debutant.
+A 1–1 draw in Port of Spain followed by 0–1 Bahrain loss in Manama saw the CONCACAF nation make their World Cup debut.

 2007 Asian Cup

 Bahrain played in group D in the 2007 AFC Asian Cup qualification group games.
 Bahrain fielded a side which was essentially the Olympic (under 23) team against Australia, and they lost 2–0.
-Bahrain qualified for the 2007 Asian Cup after defeating Kuwait in their last match.
+Bahrain qualified for the 2007 afc Asian Cup after defeating Kuwait in their last match.
 Bahrain were knocked out in the group stage via two losses against Indonesia and Saudi Arabia, despite a shock win against Korea Republic.

 2010 World Cup

-In the third round of the 2010 World Cup qualifiers, Bahrain were drawn into group B along with Japan, Oman, and Thailand.
+In the third round of the 2010 FIFA World Cup qualifiers, Bahrain were drawn into group B along with Japan, Oman, and Thailand.
 They finished second overall to qualify to the final round, in which Bahrain finished third overall in their group, below Australia and Japan, but above Uzbekistan and Qatar.
 In the second leg of the playoff against Saudi Arabia to decide Asia's fifth best team, Bahrain drew 2–2 with Saudi Arabia after scoring in stoppage time which allowed them to go through on away goals, after drawing their home leg 0–0.
 They went on to play New Zealand in the final playoff in which a victory would qualify them for the World Cup, but after a goalless draw in Manama on 10 October 2009, Bahrain lost the return leg 1–0 in Wellington on 14 November 2009, missing out on qualification at the last hurdle for the second time running.